 She never seemed to choose big words.
 She did not want her audience to get lost in trying to figure out what she was trying to say.
 She just said what she meant.
 Simple words were the best for her.
 Today’s quote is one of them: “Expect trouble as an inevitable part of life and repeat to yourself, the most comforting words of all; this, too, shall pass.”

 This, too, shall pass.

-There are many people scrambling to have their power restored in Texas and Florida and other states because of two recent hurricanes.
-There are many people scrambling to put out fires in several western states.
+There are many people scrambling to have their power after recent hurricanes.
+There are many people scrambling to put out fires in several states.
 There are many people scrambling because their lives have been tossed around either because of natural disasters or because of emotional traumas.

 This, too, shall pass.